twinstar6980/Twinning.Documentation/english/usage.md

 When input is requested, a leading character is also displayed as a prompt for the type of argument.
 The input value type and format are as follows:

-- `U` Pause
+- `Pause`

 	Pause the program to wait for a user response.

-- `C` Confirmation value
+- `Boolean`

 	A single character `y` or `n` , indicating ⌈ yes ⌋ and ⌈ no ⌋ .

-- `N` number

-	A decimal number.

-- `I` Integer
+- `Integer`

 	A decimal integer that may not contain a decimal point.

+- `Floater`

+	A decimal number that may contain a decimal point.

-- ` Z` Size
+- `Size`

 	An unsigned decimal number followed by a binary unit (b = 2^0 , k = 2^10 , m = 2^20 , g = 2^30), typically used to indicate storage capacity.

 	> For example, `4k` represents 4096 bytes of storage capacity.

-- `O` option

-	Select an optional option by integer ordinal number.

-- `S` String
+- `String`

 	A line of text.

-- `P` Input path
+- `Path`

-	Points to the path of an existing file or directory on disk.
+	The paths that can be used in the local file system, divided into input paths and output paths, the former points to the path of an existing file or directory on the disk, and the latter points to a path that does not exist on the disk.

-	> You can also enter `:p` to open the system file pick dialog (`Windwos`, `Linux`, `Macintosh` only).
+	> You can also enter `:p` to open the system file pick dialog (`GUI` or `Windwos CLI` 、`Linux CLI` 、`Macintosh CLI` only).
-	>
-	> If the input path is surrounded by a pair of quotes, the quotation marks are automatically removed; If a relative path is entered, the path is calculated relative to the tool's working directory `+ <home>/workspace`.

-- `P` Output path

-	Points to a path on disk that does not exist.
-Toolkit typically automatically generate a default output path, but request a new output path when the default output path is already existed.

-	> You can also enter `:o` to overwrite existing files;
+	> or enter `:o` to overwrite existing files;
 	> or enter `:d` to delete existing files;
 	> or type `:t` to move existing files to the tool's recycle directory `+ <home>/trash`.
 	>
 	> If the input path is surrounded by a pair of quotes, the quotation marks are automatically removed; If a relative path is entered, the path is calculated relative to the tool's working directory `+ <home>/workspace`.

+- `Enumeration`

+	One of several optional options.

 ## Configuration file